microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 You also have options for the number of days you want to retain data.
 The default, **0**, means to retain data forever.
 You can change this to something else, if you want to cut back on the storage that may be generated and charged here.
 For this exercise, input **7**.

 Finally, you can make a decision of which storage access key to use.
 Note you can use this to switch between keys when it's time to rotate them.
-Selct **Primary**.
+Select **Primary**.

 After you've configured your options, select **OK**.